top of page

 By Joe Johnson

-As the Riley Laken murder trial gets underway this morning, one of the first orders of business for the presiding judge will be to decide on a prosecutor’s motion to bar the media from broadcasting images of the slain nursing student’s body.
+As the Laken Riley murder trial gets underway this morning, one of the first orders of business for the presiding judge will be to decide on a prosecutor’s motion to bar the media from broadcasting images of the slain nursing student’s body.

 The motion was filed Thursday by Special Assistant District Attorney Sheila Ross, who asserts that the request was for Judge H. Patrick Haggard to use his legal discretion to protect the privacy and dignity of the 22-year-old murder victim.